alphagov/govuk-design-system/src/components/breadcrumbs/index.md

 To do this, add a `govuk-breadcrumbs--collapse-on-mobile` class to the outer `<div>` element of the component HTML.
 Or if you’re using Nunjucks, add `collapseOnMobile: true` to the Nunjucks macro as shown in this example.

 {{ example({group: "components", item: "breadcrumbs", example: "collapse-mobile", html: true, nunjucks: true, open: false}) }}

+### Breadcrumbs on dark backgrounds

+Use the `govuk-breadcrumbs--inverse` modifier class to show white links and arrows on dark backgrounds — for example, in headers, custom components, and patterns with darker backgrounds.

+Make sure all users can see the breadcrumbs — the background colour [must have a contrast ratio of at least 4.5:1](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) with white.

+{{ example({group: "components", item: "breadcrumbs", example: "inverse", html: true, nunjucks: true, open: false}) }}